ansterd/emacs-linux/README.md

 - **windows**
 - **revive**
 - **org**
+- **fill-column-indicator**

 #### Installed But Not Used

 Although the extensions listed below are not used, They have their own configuration in `setup` directory so that you can refer the configurations

 - **icicles** (Because of **ido**)
 - **frame-restore** (Because of **revive**)